“You blow in this end of the trombone and sound comes out of the other end and disrupts the universe.” – Roswell Rudd

-There are some defining moments in the film.
+There are defining moments in the film.
 Perhaps the most telling is the scene where Toumani is wrestling with a Monk tune and Verna calmly asks you to lay out while the musicians settle their differences and work out the arrangement.
-There were some tense moments.
+There were tense moments.

 In 2002 you recorded Roswell Rudd and Archie Shepp Live in New York and Seize the Time with the Nexus orchestra.
 In 2003, there was the Sex Mob and the Grind Palace, and in 2004, your wife passed away.
 You didn’t record again until 2oo5, with the Mongo Buryat Band.
 How you became acquainted with Mongolian throat singers is quite a story.

 There were two guys, Odserun, and Tuvsho.
 They were performing, at public schools and wherever they could create some interest in the throat-singing phenomenon.
 When Verna and I heard that they were, we put out a call and had them over the house.
 They singed, and I got out my trombone.
 I couldn’t believe what was happening.
 There is something about that singing that just goes with the sound of the trombone.